Schuh

-schuh (/ʃuː/ SHOO) is a Scottish footwear retailer based in Livingston, West Lothian, Scotland.
-As of summer 2025, schuh was operating with 121 stores in the United Kingdom and Ireland.
+schuh (/ʃuː/ SHOO) is a footwear retailer based in Livingston, West Lothian, Scotland.
+As of August 2026, schuh was operating with 109 stores in the United Kingdom and Ireland.
 The company is predominantly a branded shoe stockist, selling over 80 brands, including: Converse, Vans, UGG, Nike, Adidas as well as its own schuh label.

 History

 A branch of schuh from Braehead, Scotland.

-Founding Years (1981–1986)
+Founding years (1981–1986)

-The very first schuh store opened in Edinburgh’s North Bridge Arcade in 1981. schuh’s founder Sandy Alexander noticed a lack of fashionable footwear retailer outside London, and he chose Edinburgh to open the very first schuh store.
+The very first schuh store opened in Edinburgh at 9 North Bridge Arcade on Monday 02 November 1981 (a later unit would open at 32 North Bridge itself from 1983 - 2013).

+schuh's founder Sandy Alexander noticed a lack of fashionable footwear retailer outside London, and he chose Edinburgh to open the very first schuh store.

-During this time schuh opened stores in Edinburgh, Glasgow and Newcastle as well as a brief concession operation in Aberdeen.
+During this time schuh opened stores in Edinburgh, Glasgow, Newcastle and Aberdeen.

-Goldberg Years (1987–1990)
+Goldberg years (1987–1990)

 schuh as a business operated independently until 1987, when the company and the four operating branches were acquired by Goldberg (also known as 'A. Goldberg & Sons', or 'Goldbergs').

-It continued as a semi-autonomous trading division and was operated on a concession basis within branches of the Goldberg brands Wrygges and Wrygges Man and within Goldberg department stores across Scotland and in Blackpool, England. schuh also opened a number of standalone stores, reaching a total of 52 locations over the three years under the new parent company.
+It continued as a semi-autonomous trading division and was operated on a concession basis within branches of the Goldberg brands Wrygges and Wrygges Man, News and 'ing' and within Goldberg department stores across Scotland and in Blackpool, England. schuh also opened a number of standalone stores, reaching a total of 52 locations over the three years under the new parent company.

 When Goldberg went into administration in 1990, the company regained full independence through a management buy-out and schuh Ltd. was formed.